 Big sacaton grows primarily on heavier soils in lowland or wetland sites.
 It is tolerant of highly alkaline and saline soil, and can tolerate poorly drained soils and seasonally flooded areas.
 The plant is also found on open areas such as rocky slopes, plateaus, and mesas.

-Big sacaton is distributed throughout the Southwest.
+Big sacaton is distributed throughout much of the Southwest.
 For a current distribution map, please consult the Plant Profile page for this species on the PLANTS Website.

 Big sacaton distribution from USDA-NRCS PLANTS Database.